FAQs

 Uploading media:

-All FILES must be renamed: “Full Name(s) – ROLE – TV Twins” else risk not being submitted – see How to rename files or Search.
+All FILES must be renamed: “Full Name(s) – ROLE – TV Twins” else risk being disgarded as we simply don’t have the time to do this for you.
+See How to rename files or Search.

 We cannot accept HEVC/HEIF files (change camera settings to ‘most compatible’).
 Max size 500mb.

-Upload everything requested to TV Twins links below – not direct to the Casting Director (unless specifically requested otherwise by us) as we need to check everything over first!
+Uploadย everything requested to TV Twins links (below) – not direct to the Casting Director (unless specifically requested to by us) as we need to check everything over first!

 Please let us know when you have completed uploading your audition files!